2.1.a Hypervisor type 1 and 2

 Exam traps

-- Type 1 does not mean “cloud” and Type 2 does not mean “small.”
-The difference is where the hypervisor runs.
+- Type 1 does not mean cloud.
+Type 2 does not mean small.
+The type describes where the hypervisor runs.

 - A Type 2 lab can fail because of the host OS even when router configs are correct.

-- A Type 1 host can still have network mistakes in port groups, uplinks, security policy, or VLAN tagging.
+- A Type 1 host can still have mistakes in port groups, uplinks, or VLAN tagging.

-- The physical switch sees traffic after the virtual switching layer has already made forwarding/tagging decisions.
+- The physical switch sees traffic only after the virtual switching layer has acted.